Glaucoma surgery |

 Friday, 15 January 2010 17:15 |

+Glaucoma surgery is required in some cases if eye pressure remains high - despite the more conservative measures of laser (such as selective laser trabeculoplasty) or eye drops.
+Conventional surgery for glaucoma and the gold standard is known as trabeculectomy with mitomycin C. Other alternative approached include non-penetrating surgery (eg viscocanalostomy).
+Non-penetrating approaches are not generally as effective as trabeculectomy, and are more time-consuming to perform, and may often require laser to scleral tissue after treatment.
 Trabeculectomy can be performed with cataract surgery or alone.
 Mr Galloway prefers to perform cataract surgery ahead of trabeculectomy in most cases, but this is not always required.
 Glaucoma surgery is performed in an eye theatre, and generally takes 30 to 45 minutes to complete.
 It is usually performed under local anaesthetic but can easily be done under general anaesthesia.
 Local anaesthesia is often preferred as the recovery time is quicker, with a shorter hospital visit.
-If glaucoma is complex, or there has been recent trauma to the eye, general anaesthesia may be preferred.
+If glaucoma is complex, or there has been recent trauma to the eye, general anaesthesia may be preferred. * do not rub or press on the eye.
+Mitomycin C - used in glaucoma surgery to reduce scarring. |

 Last Updated on Thursday, 21 January 2010 23:40 |